 The ABC posts continue.
 To review: Ask and Accept, Believe and Be Bold, Call on Christ, Delightfully Do.
 Today, it’s Eagerly Exclaim!

-Eagerly Exclaim!
 However, there once was a young boy named Samuel who grew up in the temple of the Lord in the midst of Hophni, Phinehas, and Eli.
 One night the Lord spoke to Samuel as he was lying down beside the ark of God which was in the temple.
 Samuel mistook God’s voice for Eli’s voice three different times in the night.
 When he finally realized it was the Lord, he said,“Speak Lord, for Your servant is listening.”
 And from that point forward, Samuel became a spokesperson for the Lord and he eagerly exclaimed His name.
 Thus Samuel grew and the Lord was with him and let none of his words fail.
 And all Israel from Dan even to Beersheba knew that Samuel was confirmed as a prophet of the Lord.
-(See I Samuel 3) God blessed Samuel for his listening ears and obedient heart.
+God blessed Samuel for his listening ears and obedient heart.

 Sometimes I confuse the main point of life: God is at the center, not me.
 And God is a good, good God!
 He is for me!
 I am here for the purpose of eagerly exclaiming His good news, His love, His forgiveness, His compassion, His grace…all of which are found in Christ.
-When I do boldly proclaim His name to others, I in turn, am sweetly rewarded in His amazing and intentional ways.
-Nothing is better than His reward!
+When I do proclaim His name to others, in bold words or with loving actions, I am living for a purpose bigger than myself.

 Blessed be the Lord God, the God of Israel, who alone works wonders.
 And blessed be His glorious name forever; and may the whole earth be filled with His glory.
 Amen and Amen.
 Psalm 72:18